joemoose/psiops/docs/playing.md

 #### Named Action Rolls with Specific Attributes

 Keep in mind that describing your action to specify the *applicable attribute* deliberately **differs** from game rules that specify a **specific** attribute for an *action roll*.
-For example, an *initiative roll* always uses your TACTICS attribute, an *injury roll* uses your STRENGTH, and *activating* a *neural weapon* uses WILLPOWER regardless of the situation.
+For example, an *initiative roll* always uses your TACTICS attribute, an *wound roll* uses your STRENGTH, and *activating* a *neural weapon* uses WILLPOWER regardless of the situation.

 When a specific attribute is required for an action roll, the rule for that roll is given a unique name, such as a *defense roll*, and it specifies which attribute to use.
 Most action rolls that use specific attributes are part of combat mechanics.
 See the [Combat](combat.md) section.